mbruzek/ansible-reboot-wait/README.md

 error.
 I created this repository as the smallest example of my issue and took my questions to #ansible on irc.freenode.net.

-Many thanks to @halberom for working with me to resolve the issue that is detailed below!
+Many thanks to [@halberom](https://github.com/halberom) for working with me to resolve the issue that is detailed below!

 ### TL; DR
-The local_action task that waits for the systems to boot fails when forced to use an ssh connection, it should be "local".
+The `local_action` task waits for the systems to boot fails when forced to use an ssh connection, it should be "local".

 ## Problem